datacamp-content/courses-introduction-to-shell/chapter5.md

 *** =instructions3

-Add a second line to `bin/range.sh` to print the name and record count of the *longest* file in the directory *as well as* the shortest.
+Add a second line to `range.sh` to print the name and record count of the *longest* file in the directory *as well as* the shortest.
 (Use `sort -n -r` and `head` rather than `sort -n` and `tail`.)

 *** =hint3

-Remember that a shell script can contain any number of commands.
+Copy the first line and modify the sorting order.

 *** =sample_code3
 ```{shell}